 You can try hydrogen peroxide, setting out in strong sunlight, dishwasher detergent, or soaking in a basin of cold water where a couple of tablets of denture cleaner have been added.
 (12/08/2006)

 If the fabric isn't extremely fragile you can apply a solution of half liquid chlorine bleach and half water to the stains.
 Make sure the stained item is soaking wet before you apply this.
 Watch the stained area.
 When the stain has disappeared rinse it well several times, then wash as usual with detergent.
 If you feel the item won't tolerate chlorine bleach then, I would dissolve equal parts of BIZ and Clorox II (non chlorine bleach), maybe 1/2 cup each, or 1 cup each in a plastic gallon container of warm/cool water and just let it soak as long as needed, maybe several days.
-You could probably add some of the new OxiClean powder too as it seems to work well also.

 By Grandma Margie